-This one of my favourite songs (the Queen and David Bowie version), but it is also one of my favourite ways to cook!
+This is one of my favourite songs (the Queen and David Bowie version), but it is also one of my favourite ways to cook!

 This is my new Bacarrat Pressure Cooker… isn’t she beautiful?
 Bright red to stimulate my digestive fire and super robust and safe-feeling so there is zero explosion anxiety.

 If you haven’t got a pressure cooker already, you really should get one.
-It makes this Ayurvedic diet and lifestyle thing soooo much easier.
+It makes this Ayurvedic diet and lifestyle thing so much easier.
 This article is all about why you should invest in a pressure cooker too (and no, I’m not getting paid by Baccarat for this plug).

 I was inspired to write this blog because we held our Ayurvedic Nutrition & Cooking Course recently.
 I had 90 minutes to make ghee, cook a kicharee, and make 20 date and coconut balls, a ragi porridge and spelt and buckwheat pancakes in front of everyone.
 That’s a lot to make and not a lot of time, especially with ghee thrown in the mix!

 What to do?